digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 * **Note**: the method ``isTouching(other)`` has been provided to you.
 It simply calls ``isTouching(xOther, yOther, radiusOther)`` with the center and radius of the other Entity.

-moveAwayFrom(x, y, amount)
+moveAwayFrom(x, y)
 ----------------------------------

-* **Question**: How can you implement this method leveraging ``moveToward(x, y, amount)``?
+* **Question**: How can you implement this method leveraging ``moveToward(x, y)``?
 Recall that each entity has a speed instance variable that can be used to represent the amount of distance an entity should move in a given frame.

 Investigate Find Closest
 ----------------------------------